emamars95/pfam/README.md

 - Make predictions on new, unseen data using the trained model.
 ![Screenshot](distribution_aminoacid.png)
 ## To be implemented
-- Probability distribution for categorical labeling
+- Probability distribution for categorical labelling